Float shape

 Skilled Workforce

 Aged care workers want to know that their employer is committed to providing ongoing training and education so that they can provide the best possible care.
-This training must be available to all employees, regardless of individual circumstances, so that employees can participate without resistance.
+This training must be available to all employees, regardless of individual circumstances, so that employees can participate without any barriers.
 Consider digital literacy, and provide additional assistance as needed.

 By introducing aged care support worker training, the focus will be on job structure, which includes: